Jeff Devlin's Stone House Revival, on the DIY Network

 A primary goal of research is to determine the year of construction and builder.
 The structure that would later be known as the Washington Inn was built on land that was parceled out by the wardens of the Bangor Church.
 It is difficult to trace the conveyances of these parcels, as some were deeded sales, while others were leased, and still others were deeded to owners who did not live on the property, but instead managed the businesses that were erected along Main Street.
 Several sources were consulted in an effort to discern who may have first owned the land and perhaps, built the structures.

-According the Lancaster Trust for Historic Preservation, “the building at Main and Water Streets, known most recently as the Washington Inn, was built by William Jenkins in 1777, with an addition in 1812.”
+According to the Lancaster Trust for Historic Preservation, "the building at Main and Water Streets, known most recently as The Washington Inn, was built by William Jenkins in 1777, with an addition in 1812.”